henryjwillson/bean_drop_station/README.md

 - HX711.h
 - M5Atom.h
 - wire.h

+## Operational Deployment
+Bean Drop station was successfully installed and operational as part of a public COP26 summit sustainability festival at EdgeHill University with students and staff alike allowed and encouraged to interact and demo the bean drop station.

 ## Hidden / Removed Code
 The Bean Drop Station is a fundamental part of the Bean Drop Process Cycle and as such represents an important commercial asset.
 Code shown is limited for commercial sensitivity.